-The Mayflower II replica of the original pioneering ship was relaunched on Saturday after a mammoth restoration project in America.
+The Mayflower II replica of the original pioneering ship was relaunched in September 2019 after a mammoth restoration project in America.

 Originally built in a shipyard in Brixham, Devon, it sailed from Plymouth (UK) in 1957 across the Atlantic to Plymouth, Massachusetts.

-Now, after three months of painstaking renovation, it will go on display again ahead of the 400th anniversary of the sailing of the Pilgrims to America.
+After three months of painstaking renovation, it went on display again ahead of the 400th anniversary of the sailing of the Pilgrims to America.

 Picture credit: Mystic Seaport/Twitter